REMOTE LESSONS: Getting Started Guide

 ♪ If you have long hair, pull it back so your teacher can see more of your face!

 ♪ Plan to be present and engaged throughout the entire lesson.
 Probably your child will maintain appropriate behavior but…it can’t hurt to supervise them the first time.
 After the first lessons, you’ll have an idea of how much support and assistance your child needs going forward.

 ♪ Don’t be discouraged.
 Start with whatever you have, however you are able.

 ♪ If you can’t use a laptop, a tablet or phone will work.
 Getting the set-up right, so that your teacher can see the student’s hands, face, and keyboard may be harder.

 ♪ Placing your device on a soft surface may in some cases improve the sound quality.

 ♪ A wired connection is better than a wireless connection.
 A wired connection isn’t practical in all circumstances but use one if you can.
 You can purchase very long ethernet cables for $10 to $30.

 ADDITIONAL CONSIDERTIONS FOR ADVANCING STUDENTS

 The built-in microphone and built-in speakers in your quality laptop or tablet are probably acceptable for elementary students.
-For advanced students, better sound quality may make a big difference in the usefulness of either VIRTUAL or CORRESPODENCE lessons.
+For advanced students, better sound quality may make a big difference in the usefulness of the remote lesson.
 We have a separate "tech tips" post on improving your sound quality.